-I got a very interesting photograph resulting from overhead lighting that is normally undesirable with this kind of subject matter.
+Check this out!
+I got a very interesting photograph resulting from overhead lighting.
+That's usually the worst thing to use-overhead lighting that is.
+Light from directly above is frequently undesirable to use with macro photography.

 The photo of the set-up above was taken with my point and shoot camera and it's pop-up flash, so you can't really see the effects of the spotlight hanging above the table on my subject or background.